gitmusical/notating-with-lilypond/responses/05_key-signature.md

 ### Key signatures on LilyPond

-Like with the time signature, the key signature is notated with `/key` followed by the signature, like `\key a \minor`.
+Like with the time signature, the key signature is notated with `/key` followed by the signature, like `\key c \minor`.
 In a file, this would look like:

 ```ly
 \relative c' {